kaby76/swigged.llvm/README.md

 Note: IMHO, LLVM is a great example of a large system with purportedly a lot of documentation of which almost entirely useless.
 The build scripts and examples in this project were derived mostly by trial and error.
-As far as LLVM, you have been forewared.
+As far as LLVM, you have been forewarned.

 # Targets